List of Pakistan One Day International cricket records: Greatest win margins (by balls remaining)

 The greatest winning margin by balls remaining in ODIs was England's victory over Canada by 8 wickets with 277 balls remaining in the 1979 Cricket World Cup.
 The largest victory recorded by Pakistan is during the Pakistan's tour of Zimbabwe in 2018 when they won by 9 wickets with 241 balls remaining.

 Greatest win margins (by wickets)

 A total of 55 matches have ended with chasing team winning by 10 wickets with West Indies winning by such margins a record 10 times.
 Pakistan have won an ODI match by this margin on four occasions.

 Highest successful run chases

 South Africa holds the record for the highest successful run chase which they achieved when they scored 438/9 in response to Australia's 434/9.
-Pakistan's highest innings total while chasing is 349 in a successful run chase against Australia at Lahore, Pakistan during the Australia tour of Pakistan in 2022.
+Pakistan's highest innings total while chasing is 353 in a successful run chase against South Africa at Karachi, Pakistan during the tri nation series in Pakistan in 2025.